-Averitas Pharmaceuticals, a wholly owned subsidiary of GRT US Holding. and certain of its independent associated U.S. companies (the “Averitas OR the Company”) are committed to establishing and maintaining an effective pharmaceutical compliance program in accordance with the “Compliance Program Guidance for Pharmaceutical Manufacturers,” published in 2003 by the Office of Inspector General, U.S. Department of Health and Human Services (the “HHS-OIG Guidance”).
+Averitas Pharma, Inc., is a wholly owned subsidiary of GRT US Holding, Inc., both of which are part of the Grünenthal group of companies (“Averitas” OR the “Company”).
+The Company is committed to establishing and maintaining an effective pharmaceutical compliance program in accordance with the “Compliance Program Guidance for Pharmaceutical Manufacturers,” published in 2003 by the Office of Inspector General, US Department of Health and Human Services (the “HHS-OIG Guidance”).
 Our Ethics and Compliance Program is a key component of our commitment to the highest standards of pharmaceutical corporate responsibility.

 II.
-Overview of Ethics & Compliance Program
+Overview of Ethics and Compliance Program

 1. Leadership and Structure.